Yachim/sfpets/README.md

  - `ALLOWED_HOSTS` - list of IPs/URLs separated by spaces
  - `BIND_ADDRESS` - address to bind the wsgi server on
  - `VITE_API_HOST`- tells the frontend the address the api is on
+ - `VITE_WITH_SERVER` - tells the frontend if it's with server or only client with localstorage If running without server, you only need to specify `VITE_WITH_SERVER`.

 ## Contributing
 ### Requirements